 Tobacco use remains the leading cause of preventable death and disease in the United States and in Arizona.
-To address this enormous toll, the American Lung Association in Arizona calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Arizona's elected officials:

 - Raise the minimum sales age for tobacco products to 21;

-- Maintain or increase funding for tobacco prevention and cessation programs; and
+- Maintain or increase funding for tobacco prevention and cessation programs.

-In 2017, funding for Arizona's tobacco control program, Tobacco Free Arizona, went from about $18.4 million in fiscal year 2017 to $17.8 million in fiscal year 2018.
+In 2018, funding for Arizona's tobacco control program, Tobacco Free Arizona, went from $17.8 million in fiscal year 2018 to $17.8 million in fiscal year 2019.
 The program is funded by a percentage of revenue from tobacco taxes, and funding has remained relatively consistent over the years.
-However, the American Lung Association in Arizona keeps a close eye on funding levels to ensure this vital tobacco prevention and quit smoking program receives the funding dedicated to it.
-Even at current funding levels, the state remains well short of the Centers for Disease Control and Prevention recommended level.
+However, the American Lung Association in Arizona keeps a close eye on funding levels to ensure these vital tobacco prevention and quit smoking programs receive the funding dedicated to them.
+Even at current funding levels, the state remains well short of Centers for Disease Control and Prevention recommended levels.

-During the 2018 legislative session, the American Lung Association in Arizona will again work diligently to educate our lawmakers on the enormous negative economic impacts that tobacco use has on Arizona.
-Raising the minimum sales age for tobacco products to 21 will also be a priority.
+During the 2019 legislative session, the American Lung Association in Arizona will again work diligently to educate our lawmakers on the enormous negative economic impacts that tobacco use has on Arizona.
+Raising the minimum sales age for tobacco products to 21 will also be a priority

 Sign up for the latest lung health news sent right to your inbox.